spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-communicating.md

 ### 2. Database permissions

-Due to the hierarchical structure of the data stored in the Database through the Database Sync Worker, you need to register your UnrealWorker as the “owner” of `profiles.UnrealWorker` so you can store the information further down that path (for example, `profiles.UnrealWorker.players.<player_id>.score.TotalKills`).
+Due to the hierarchical structure of the data stored in the database through the Database Sync Worker, you need to register your UnrealWorker as the “owner” of `profiles.UnrealWorker` so you can store the information further down that path (for example, `profiles.UnrealWorker.players.<player_id>.score.TotalKills`).

 To do so, you need to send the Command `AssociatePathWithClient` to the Database Sync Worker.

 You will need the `WorkerId` of the Worker that is going to be accessing that data, which you can get from the Connection in `GDKShooterSpatialGameInstance.cpp` as such: